-We should remember that Christ's suffering in His human nature, as He hung on the cross those six hours, was not primarily physical, but mental and spiritual.
-When He cried out, "My God, my God, why hast thou forsaken me," He was literally suffering the pangs of hell.
-For that is essentially what hell is, separation from God, separation from everything that is good and desirable.
-Such suffering is beyond our comprehension.
-But since He suffered as a divine-human person, His suffering was a just equivalent for all that His people would have suffered in an eternity in hell.
+Christ's suffering in His human nature, as He hung on the cross those six hours, was not primarily physical but mental and spiritual.
+When He cried out, "My God, my God, why hast thou forsaken me?"
+(Mt.
+27:46), He was literally suffering the pangs of hell.
+For that is essentially what hell is: separation from the comfortable presence of God, separation from everything that is good and desirable.
+Such suffering is beyond man's comprehension.
+But since Christ suffered as a divine-human Person, His suffering was a just equivalent for all that His people would have suffered in an eternity in hell.

 As a matter of fact, the redeemed man gains more through redemption in Christ than he lost through the fall of Adam.
-For in the incarnation God literally came into the human race and took human nature upon Himself, which nature Christ in His glorified body will retain forever, and evidently He will be the only visible God that we will see in heaven.
-Peter tells us that we now are "partakers of the divine nature" (II Peter 1:4); and Paul says that we are "heirs of God, and joint-heirs with Christ" (Rom.
+For in the incarnation God literally came into the human race and took human nature upon Himself, which nature Christ in His glorified body will retain forever.
+Evidently He will be the only Person of the Godhead that the redeemed will see in heaven.
+Peter says that those who have obtained like precious faith now are "partakers of the divine nature" (2 Pet.
+1:4); Paul says that believers are "heirs of God, and jointheirs with Christ" (Rom.
 8:17).
-Think of that!
-Partakers of the divine nature, and joint-heirs with Christ!
-What greater blessing could God possibly confer upon us?
-As such we are superior to the angels, for they are designated in Scripture only as God's messengers, His servants.
+Think of that: partakers of the divine nature, jointheirs with Christ!
+What greater blessing could God possibly confer upon sinful men?
+As such redeemed men are superior to the angels, for angels are designated in Scripture only as God's messengers, His servants.

-Ultimately the Arminian is faced with precisely the same problem as is the Calvinist - that broader problem as to why a God of infinite holiness and power permits sin at all.
-In our present state of knowledge we can give only a partial answer.
-But the Calvinist faces up to that problem, acknowledges the Scriptural doctrine that all men had their fair and favorable chance in Adam, that God now graciously saves some of the fallen race while leaving others to go their own chosen sinful way and manifests His justice in their punishment.
-But having admitted foreknowledge, the Arminianism has no explanation as to why God purposefully and deliberately creates those who He knows will be lost and who will spend eternity in hell.
+Ultimately the Arminian is faced with precisely the same problem as the Calvinist: that broader problem as to why a God of infinite holiness and power permits sin at all.
+In his present state of knowledge the theologian can give only a partial answer.
+But the Calvinist faces up to that problem and acknowledges the scriptural doctrine that all men had their fair and favorable chance in Adam.
+God now graciously saves some of the fallen race while leaving others to go their own chosen sinful way, manifesting His justice in their punishment.
+But having admitted foreknowledge, the Arminianism has no explanation as to why God purposefully and deliberately creates those He knows will be lost, those who will spend eternity in hell.

-However, as regards the problem of evil, we can say that God created this world as a theater in which He would display His glory, His marvelous attributes for all of His creatures to see and admire - His being, wisdom, power, holiness, justice, goodness, and truth.
-Here we are concerned primarily with His justice.
+As regards the problem of evil, the Calvinist can say that God created this world as a theater in which He would display His glory, His marvelous attributes for all His creatures to see and admire: His being, wisdom, power, holiness, justice, goodness and truth.
+How does God manifest His justice?

-God's justice demands that goodness must be rewarded and that sin must be punished.
-And it is just as necessary that sin be punished as it is that goodness be rewarded.
-God would be unjust if He failed to do either.
-Therefore He created men and angels not as robots who would automatically produce good works as a machine produces bolts or tin cans but who would deserve no rewards, but as free moral agents, in His own image, capable, in Adam before the fall, of choosing between good and evil.
-He manifests His justice toward those whom He has purposed in grace to save by rewarding them for the good works that are found in Christ their Savior and credited to them, confirming them in holiness, and admitting them into heaven.
-And He manifests His justice toward those whom He has purposed to by-pass for their willing continuance in sin.
+God's justice demands that goodness must be rewarded and sin punished.
+It is just as necessary that sin be punished as it is that goodness be rewarded; God would be unjust if He failed to do either.
+He created men and angels not as robots who would automatically produce good works as a machine produces bolts or tin cans (but deserves no rewards) but as free moral agents, in His own image, capable (in Adam before the fall) of choosing between good and evil.
+He manifests His justice toward those whom He purposed in grace to save, by rewarding them for the good works that are found in Christ their Savior and credited to them, confirming them in holiness, and admitting them into heaven.
+He manifests His justice toward those whom He purposed to bypass because of their willing continuance in sin.